 At Wesleyan University, I am the director of academic technology.
 Before that, I was the associate director of academic technology at Grinnell College, where I formed and managed the Digital Liberal Arts Collaborative.
 Before that, I worked at HyperStudio, the digital humanities lab at M.I.T..
 And before that, I was a postdoctoral fellow at Washington and Lee University (still waiting on that name change).
 And so on and so on.

-I was born in Miami, Florida, and I escaped as soon as I legally could.
-My first stop was Vassar College in upstate New York, where I earned my B.A. with honors in religion and women’s studies.
-After a brief stint at an evil international insurance company on Wall St., I began my graduate studies at Rutgers University.
-There I studied under Alastair Bellany and Christopher Brown, ultimately earning my PhD in history in 2010.
+I grew up in Miami, Florida, and attended Vassar College in upstate New York, where I graduated with a B.A. with honors in religion and women’s studies (minor).
+I went on to earn a Ph.D. in history from Rutgers University.
 My dissertation examines trans-Atlantic religious debates over the future resettlement of the Church of England during the English Revolution of the mid-seventeenth century.

 My approach to digital humanities is very strongly influenced by the emphasis on ethical collaboration forwarded by the #transformdh movement, embracing a critical digital humanities approach in theory and method.
 I can be found on Twitter at @rachelschnepper.